jzhang-dev/hapcut2-mec-solver/README.md

 ## Notes about HapCUT2

 - HapCUT2 assumes all variants are heterozygous even if only one allele is seen in the fragments.
 For example, fragments `[[1, 0, 1], [1, 0, 1], [0, 1, 1]]` will be solved as haplotypes `[[1, 0, 1], [0, 1, 0]]`.
+- Fragments that contain only `-1` will be assigned arbitrarily to one haplotype.
+Variants that contain only `-1` will show as `-1` in the output haplotypes.
 - HapCUT2 harnesses a heuristic algorithm to appoach the $\mathcal{NP}$-hard MEC problem.
 HapCUT2 is not guaranteed to find the theoretically optimal solution.
 In contrast, [WhatsHap](https://whatshap.readthedocs.io/en/latest/) always finds the theoretically optimal solution with the lowest cost, but has $\mathit{O}(exp(n))$ time complexity, where $n$ is the maximum coverage of the variants.
 See also [WhatsHap wMEC solver](https://github.com/jzhang-dev/whatshap-wmec-solver).

 ## References